testcontainers/testcontainers-node/docs/features/containers.md

   .start();
 ```

-There are many built-in wait strategies, supporting varying conditions.
+There are many built-in wait strategies, supporting varying conditions, or you can write your own.
 For more info - see [wait Strategies](../wait-strategies).

 ### With default log driver